Yandex Cloud

 • Simple SELECT query in CHYT

-• Types of queries using JOIN in ClickHouse®
+• Types of queries with a JOIN in ClickHouse®

-• Specifics of queries using a JOIN in CHYT
+• Features of queries with a JOIN in CHYT

-You can join data through the dataset creation interface by dragging tables to the workspace and configuring links between them using the JOIN operator.
-For YTsaurus tables, a join like this causes an error.
-It is due to the table storage structure and default query logic in YTsaurus.
-To avoid the error, use an SQL query to the source.
+You can join data via the dataset creation interface by dragging tables to the workspace and configuring links between them using the JOIN operator.
+For YTsaurus tables, a join like this causes an error due to the table storage structure and default query logic in YTsaurus.
+To avoid this error, use an SQL query to the source.

 Storing table dataStoring table data

-The table storage schema in YTsaurus differs from that in ClickHouse®:
+The table storage schema in YTsaurus fundamentally differs from that in ClickHouse®:

 • In YTsaurus, the basic data storage primitive is a static table with rows grouped into chunks that are randomly distributed across a cluster.
 By default, the data is distributed across shards based on a sharding key.
 Static tables are highly inefficient for point data reads.